boulder-on/JPassport/README.md

 # JPassport

-JPassport is intended to be a replacement for Java Native Access (JNA) but uses the Foreign Linker API instead of JNI.
+JPassport works like Java Native Access (JNA) but uses the Foreign Linker API instead of JNI.
-Similar to JNA, you can create an interface with the method definitions that exist in your library then JPassport does the rest.
-To the caller the library is just an interface.
+Similar to JNA, you create an interface with the method definitions that exist in your library then JPassport does the rest.
+JPassport will build a class that implements your interface and call into the library you specify.

 The Foreign Linker API is still an incubator at this time and Java 16 at least is required to use this library.